junguler/m3u-radio-music-playlists/README.md

 </tr>
 </tbody></table>

-<p>to listen to other m3u playlists in this repo click on the specific repo for each folder and listen to them from there</p>
+to listen to other m3u playlists in this repo click on the specific repo for each folder and listen to them from there

 <table>
 <thead>
 <tr>